 Spring Steelhead Fishing: Tips And Tactics From The Guides

-Spring steelhead fishing can go from ice-cold rivers in late February to steelhead up on the spawning beds in late March and early April to steelhead dropping back to the lake in April and May.
+Spring steelhead fishing can go from ice-cold rivers in late February to steelhead up on the spawning beds in late March and steelhead dropping back to the lake in April.
 Good anglers will use multiple methods and different baits to adapt and catch more steelhead.

-I break the spring steelhead runs into 3 different stages to help my clients know what to use, and where and when to fish.
+I break the spring steelhead runs into three different stages to help my clients know what to use, and where and when to fish.

-On many rivers around the southern great lakes region, the first spring steelhead runs usually occur in late February and early March.
-For anglers fishing in upper Michigan, Wisconsin, or the north shore of Lake Superior the steelhead runs can be delayed by 2 to 4 weeks.
+On many rivers around the southern Great Lakes region, the first spring steelhead runs usually occur in late February and early March.
+For anglers fishing in upper Michigan, Wisconsin, or the north shore of Lake Superior, the steelhead runs can be delayed by 2 to 4 weeks because of the colder climate.

-Stage 1 steelhead are fresh in from the lake, they are aggressive and will readily grab a well-presented bait, fly or lure.
+Stage one steelhead are fresh in from the lake, they are aggressive and will readily grab a well-presented bait, fly or lure.

-Stage 3 steelhead are steelhead that have already spawned and are resting and recuperating in the pools or they are slowly working their way back to the lake.
-These steelhead are often called drop-backs and they are often hungry and agressive.
+Stage three steelhead have already spawned and are resting and recuperating in the pools, or they are slowly working their way back to the lake.
+These steelheads are often called drop-backs or drop-downs, and they are often hungry and aggressive.

 These drop-back steelhead will sometimes sit in the pools behind spawning steelhead and gorge on eggs.
 Anglers should avoid spawning steelhead and focus on these steelheads instead.

-GUIDE TIP: While other anglers are having a tough time fishing for spooked steelhead in the pools, I will often try and find single steelhead holding in pockets in the faster water.
+GUIDE TIP: While other anglers are having a tough time fishing for spooked steelhead in the pools, I will often try to find single steelhead holding in pockets in the faster water.

 Timing The Runs

-Anglers and guides that know how to time the runs can be on the rivers when the spring steelhead fishing is at its best.
+Anglers and guides who know how to time the runs can be on the rivers when the steelhead fishing is at its best.

-The steelhead will usually run when the rivers rise and start to dirty.
-This rising water draws the steelhead in from the lake.
-The higher water helps them navigate through very shallow sections and over dams and other obstructions.
+Steelhead usually run when rivers rise and start to get dirty.
+Rising water draws the steelhead in from the lake, helping them navigate through very shallow sections and over dams and other obstructions.

-When the water is super dirty the steelhead can’t see your baits and this makes it almost impossible to catch any steelhead.
-When I contact my guides or my friends to find out about river conditions, I often do not care about the height or flow of the river, all I care about is the clarity.
+When the water is super dirty, the steelhead can’t see your baits, making it almost impossible to catch any steelhead.
+When I contact my guides or friends to find out about river conditions, I often don’t care about the height or speed of the river.
+All I care about is the clarity.

-If I can see the bottom in 10 to 12 inches of water I can probably catch fish.
-With 12 inches of clarity, you need to get your bait within 12 inches of the fish and this is definitely possible.
+I can probably catch fish if I can see the bottom in 10 to 12 inches of water.
+With twelve inches of clarity, you must get your bait within 12 inches of the fish.
 14 to 20 inches of clarity is when the steelhead fishing can be fantastic.

-Anglers that know what they are doing know that as the rivers start to drop and clear is the best time to hit the river.
+Anglers who know what they are doing know that as the rivers start to drop and clear, it is the best time to hit the river.

-Float fishing is effective and popular for spring steelhead fishing.
+Float fishing is effective and popular everywhere.
 Float fishing is best done in pools, on deeper rivers, and in slower water.
 Float fishing is simply suspending a bait below a float.

-If you want to get better at float fishing, check out my page Float Fishing For Steelhead.
+If you want to improve at float fishing, check out my page, Float Fishing For Steelhead.

 Centerpin Fishing For Spring Steelhead

-Centerpin fishing is basically the same as float fishing however instead of using a spinning reel you use what is called a Centerpin reel.
-The Centerpin reel combined with an extra-long rod gives you the advantage of being able to get the best presentation possible.
+Centerpin fishing is the same as float fishing, except with a Centerpin reel.
+The Centerpin reel combined with an extra-long rod gives you the advantage of getting the best presentation possible.

-After using and teaching anglers how to float fish with a spinning reel and Centerpin reels I can honestly say that the Centerpin reel is superior and can’t be beaten.
-There’s a reason why I have a hard time getting my guides to do float fishing with a spinning reel.
-Some of them even refuse!
+After using and teaching anglers how to float fish with a spinning reel and Centerpin reels, I can honestly say that the Centerpin reel is superior and can’t be beaten.

 For more information on my guide tips and advice on Centerpin fishing for steelhead, trout, or salmon, check out my page Centerpin Fishing For Beginners: 20 Steps From A Top Guide